guiomar/app-bad-channels/README.md

 # app-bad-channels-documentation

 1) Detect bad channels thanks to SSS without removing external components
+2) Prevent artifacts in bad channels from spreading when MaxFilter is applied
-2) Input files are:
+3) Input files are:
     * a MEG file in `.fif` format,
     * an optional fine calibration file in `.dat`,
-    * an optional crosstalk compensation file in `.fif`
+    * an optional crosstalk compensation file in `.fif`,
+    * an optional head position file in `.pos`.
+4) Input parameters are:
+    * `limit`: `float`, detection limit for noisy segments,
+    * `h_freq`: `float`, the cutoff frequency (in Hz) of the low-pass filter that will be applied before processing the data.
+5) Ouput files are:
-3) Ouput file is a `.fif` MEG file with bad channels marked as "bad" in its `mne.info`
+    * a `.fif` MEG file with bad channels marked as "bad" in its `mne.info`,
+    * an `.html` report containing figures.

 ### Authors
 - [Aurore Bussalb](aurore.bussalb@icm-institute.org)